Careers in the Video Gaming Industry

 At the end of the entire process, the game will need to be tested.
 Testers are the people who play the games for a living (yes there are those kinds of jobs).
 Testers begin by looking for errors in the overall design and are responsible for working out the bugs prior to the game being sent to production.

 To be a game tester, there are no major requirements.
-Of course, an interest to play video games for hours on end with an ability to spot errors that occur in the game is the minimum of qualifications.
+Of course, an interest in playing video games for hours on end with an ability to spot errors that occur in the game is the minimum of qualifications.
 Writing and communication skills, computer experience, and a college education may be required for some of the more competitive jobs.

 - Casual working environment

 - Those in the industry usually enjoy the process and the outcome

 - Long, irregular hours